 Monitor item usage

-Depending on the item type, usage details can include the number of views, requests, or downloads and the average number of views, requests, or downloads per day.
+You can access information about an item's usage to help you gauge its popularity.
+Usage details are available on the Usage tab of the item page.
+Depending on the item type, usage details can include the number of views, requests, or downloads, and the average number of views, requests, or downloads per day as well as a list of the other items that use the item.

 Tip:

-If usage information indicates that no one is using an item, first examine the item’s details to determine if enough information is provided for the item to help people find it.
-Also determine if the item is shared with the correct audience.
-If you update the information for the item and it still isn’t used, you may mark it as deprecated as a first step before eventually deleting the item.
+If usage information indicates that no one is using an item, first review the item’s details to determine whether enough information is provided for the item to help people find it.
+Also determine whether the item is shared with the correct audience.
+If you update the information for the item and it still isn’t used, you can mark it as deprecated as a first step before eventually deleting the item.

 Note: